mobxjs/mobx.dart/README.md

 Reactions complete the _MobX triad_ of **observables**, **actions** and **reactions**.
 They are the observers of the reactive-system and get notified whenever an observable they track is changed.
 Reactions come in few flavors as listed below.
 All of them return a `ReactionDisposer`, a function that can be called to dispose the reaction.

-One striking feature of all reactions is that they automatically track all the observables without any explicit wiring.
-The act of reading an observable within a reaction is enough to track it!
+One _striking feature_ of reactions is that they _automatically track_ all the observables without any explicit wiring.
+The act of _reading an observable_ within a reaction is enough to track it!

 > The code you write with MobX appears to be literally ceremony-free!